AlexLemminG/Rigify-To-Unity/README.md

 **_Usage:_**
 1) Create Basic Human Rig
 2) Press "Generate Rig" from Rigify tab
+3) Make sure newly generated rig is selected (named just "rig")
-3) Press "Prepare rig for unity" from Rigify to Unity converter tab
+4) Press "Prepare rig for unity" from Rigify to Unity converter tab
 > :warning: Do it before weight painting as some deform bones will be removed
-4) Do something cool!
+5) Do something cool!
-5) p.s.
+6) p.s.
 Check "Only Deform Bones" when exporting to exclude unnecessary bones from fbx

 ![Before and after](https://github.com/AlexLemminG/RigifyToUnity/raw/master/HowTo/6%20-%20diff.png)
 This script basicaly follows this tutorial